FancyGrid/awesome-grid/README.md

 * [KoolGrid](http://koolchart.com/koolgrid) - JavaScript Grid library.
 There are many features, declarative syntax.
 Product looks out of date with old site design and functionality.
 * [RealGrid](http://www.realgrid.com/) - Proffesional grid library on Canvas for Enterprise but almost all docs on korean.
+* [SpreadJS](http://spread.grapecity.com/spreadjs/) - JavaScript Spreadsheet, Grid, and Data Presentation Components.
+There is .NET version.
+Serious product but complex documention and samples organization.

 ## Specific Libraries
 ###jQuery